niolabs/docs/docs/api/core.md

 ## nio

-The `/nio` endpoint is where you will find information about your running {{ book.product }} instances:
+The `/nio` endpoint is where you will find information about your running {{ book.product }} instances

     curl -XGET 'localhost:8181/nio' -H 'authorization: Basic <your encrypted password>'